Inner Beauty, Outer Beauty, Lasting Beauty: Beauty and Skin Care from Maharishi Ayurveda

 Hair and Nail Health

-Healthy Hair and Nails and Calcium Support are traditional blends of Ayurvedic herbs that support these tissue levels.
+Healthy Hair & Nails and Calcium Support are traditional blends of ayurvedic herbs that support these tissue levels.
 They also support the health of the liver, helping to flush out toxins and promoting resistance to day-to-day stress which can harm hair health.
-Whereas skin is a sub-tissue of Rasa and Rakta in Ayurveda, hair and nails are considered a mala or by-product of the formation of Asthi dhatu, the bone tissue.
+Whereas skin is a sub-tissue of Rasa and Rakta in ayurveda, hair and nails are considered a mala, or by-product of the formation of Asthi dhatu, the bone tissue.
 So, if one wants healthy hair and nails, then one must care for their bone tissue.

 Strategies for Your Skin Type

-Try drinking Organic Vata Tea—it's a remarkably simple way to pacify this dosha and add some calm.
+Try drinking Organic Vata Tea — it's a remarkably simple way to pacify this dosha and add some calm.
 The herbs in Worry Free also pacify Vata dosha and support calm.
-Worry Free also comes as a Worry Free Tea and as an Worry Free Aroma Oil.
+Worry Free also comes as a Worry Free Tea and as a Worry Free Aroma Oil.
 Provide added nourishment to your skin by including organic milk, whole grains and green leafy vegetables in your diet.

 Vata skin types, for instance, will want to eat warmer, unctuous (oily) foods and favor sweet, sour and salty tastes to balance the dry, rough, moving qualities of Vata dosha.